THANK YOU TO OUR SPONSORS

 Marisa Stahl, M.D

-Assistant Professor of Pediatrics in the Gastroenterology, Hepatology, and Nutrition department University of Colorado School of Medicine -
+Assistant Professor of Pediatrics, Gastroenterology, Hepatology University of Colorado

 Elena Verdu, MD, PhD

-Director, Farncombe Family Digestive Health Research Institute -
+Professor, Department of Medicine Director, Farncombe Family Digestive Health Research Institute McMaster University, Canada

 -